 Enterprise file sync-and-share is a service that allows users to save files in cloud or on-premises storage and then access them on desktop and mobile devices.

-The primary benefit of EFSS is the ability to securely share files such as documents, photos and videos across multiple devices and with multiple people.
-The synchronization, or copying, capability allows files to be stored in an approved data repository, then accessed remotely by employees from PCs, tablets or smartphones that support the EFSS product.Content Continues Below
+Enterprise file-sharing tools allow users to securely share documents, photos, videos and more across multiple devices and with multiple people.
+They use file synchronization, or copying, to allow files to be stored in an approved data repository, then accessed remotely by employees from PCs, tablets or smartphones that support the EFSS product.Content Continues Below

 What EFSS tools are used for

 Businesses can use enterprise file sync-and-share to improve content management, collaboration and secure file sharing among employees.
 EFSS services include features such as live commenting, document version tracking and workflow process management to help users store, edit, review and share files.